The Trader’s Toolbox – Acquiring Technical Competence – Part 1 of 3

 These odds may not sound great, but the primary reasons for the high level of “crash-and-burns” have to do with impatience and inexperience.
 The general populace is lazy.
 Delayed gratification is a thing of the past.
 Instant fame and fortune with no investment of time is the mantra of these “wannabes”, so it is no wonder why there are so many casualties in forex trading.

-The factors for success are the same, as with any other profession in life – knowledge, experience, and emotional control.
+As with any other profession in life – knowledge, experience, and emotional control are key characteristics for traders to possess.
 The first two require effort on your part, and the last one is achieved from mastering the first two prerequisites by learning to approach the market in a disciplined fashion, guided by a “step-by-step” trading plan that dictates your every move before, during, and after a position is closed.

 Knowledge comes from reading, taking forex tutorials, and attending forex seminars where mentors can guide your early education.
 Experience comes from hours of practice on “free” demo systems provided by your broker (see a list of our recommended brokers that offer demo accounts).
 It is here that you determine if you are cut out for trading, develop your trading strategy, and achieve the consistency and confidence you will need to attack the real forex market in real time.